 Starting in 2015, young millennials (ages 14-25) began watching more video on digital devices than on television.
 Today, viewing time for online video dwarfs TV.
 Kids no longer talk about TV shows, they discuss their favorite online channels and personalities.
 As the youth go, so goes the culture.

 As the marketing expert Neil Patel says, “Live streaming is accessible and beneficial to everyone, and it’s time you started using it.”
 It’s for good reason, then, that many business users are increasingly investing in streaming video.
 If you’re ready to start using video, too, this post will help you select the best platform for you.
-Let’s get started with looking at our competitors.
+Let’s get started by looking at our competitors.

 What businesses need from a video hosting solution

 How can we compare the best video hosting solution for business use?
-To do so, we need to assess some of the needs business have.
+To do so, we need to assess some of the needs businesses have.
 These differ substantially from what the average individual is looking for when sharing videos.
 Therefore, these may be things you haven’t thought much about in the past.
-Let’s focus on four of the key things businesses need from a online video platform.
+Let’s focus on four of the key things businesses need from an online video platform.

 1. Custom branding

 Professionals need custom branding on all their web platforms, including videos.
 A professional video streaming platform provides you with the ability to use custom branding on all your content.
-This is often called “white label” service.
+This is often called the “white label” service.